FEBRUARY IS SPAY/NEUTER AWARENESS MONTH.

 a beautiful and extraordinary cat.

-the signature photo on our "About KTN" page.
+see her beautiful photo on our "About KTN" page.

 REMEMBERING LILY, who tragically lost her life November 2013,

 an owner surrender who didn't want to be bothered with her

 behavior issues over the holiday and was euthanized at 4 years old!